Shepherd’s Pie

 - 1/2 teaspoon black pepper

-- 1 tablespoon arrowroot starch or cornstarch
+- 1 Tbsp arrowroot starch or cornstarch

 For the Mashed Potato or Cauliflower Topping: